Finesse/froala-editor-paragraph-format-extended-plugin/README.md

 # [Froala Editor](http://github.com/froala/wysiwyg-editor/) Paragraph Format Extended plugin

-A plugin for [Froala Editor](https://www.froala.com/wysiwyg-editor/) that allows to choose paragraph format (tag name, class, etc.) from a list.
+A plugin for Froala WYSIWYG Editor v2 that allows to choose paragraph format (tag name, class, etc.) from a list.
 It is like a mixture of the `paragraphFormat` and the `paragraphStyle` plugins with some extended features.